Distracted Driving Accidents

 Proving Fault in Your Distracted Driving or Texting and Driving Case

 As the plaintiff, there are a number of ways in which you can prove that the defendant-driver was using their cell phone at the time of the accident.
 For example, you can rely on eyewitness testimony or video evidence (i.e., surveillance camera footage).
 Alternatively, you can investigate the billing records of the defendant-driver so as to pinpoint whether they made a call or sent a text message at the time of the accident.
-When you consult with our Florida auto accident law firm, we’ll be sure to collect all the evidence we can to help you earn top compensation.
+When you consult with a Florida distracted driving accident lawyer at our firm, we’ll be sure to collect all the evidence we can to help you earn top compensation.

 One of the ways in which a distracted driving defendant may attempt to avoid liability is by arguing that even though they were distracted, the distraction did not actually “cause” the accident.
 This is a difficult argument, however, and will certainly not put them in a good light.
 You can further undermine this defense argument by working with accident reconstructionists and showing that the defendant-driver could have avoided the accident had they been more alert.

-Contact Our Florida Auto Accident Law Firm to Schedule a Free Consultation
+Contact a Florida Distracted Driving Accident Attorney to Schedule a Free Consultation

 Here at Searcy Denney, we have decades of experience working with a wide range of injured plaintiffs, including those who are harmed in car accidents in which the defendant-driver was operating their vehicle while using a cell phone.

 Over the years, we have represented thousands of plaintiffs and secured over $4.2 billion in compensation through negotiated settlements and trial litigation.
 The breadth and depth of our litigation experience has given us valuable insight into what is necessary to secure a positive result for our client, even in cases where there may be evidentiary challenges and other concerns making the dispute more difficult to resolve.